Crochet Instructions: How to Chain

 Create a slip knot about 3 inches from the end of the yarn as shown in these photos.

-Place the loop onto your crochet hook and tighten.
+Place the loop onto one of your needles and tighten.

 Step 2.